stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/Exercises_LTI_ODE_impulsive_load/Collected_Exercises_LTI_ODE_Impulsive.md

 ### Shabana — Vibration of discrete and continuous systems
 p.41
 Example 1.10
-Find the response of the single degree of freedom system shown in Fig. 17 to the rectangular impulsive force shown in Fig. 16, where m = 10 kg, k = 9,000 N/m, c = 18 N· slm, and Fo = 10,000 N. The force is assumed to act at time t = 0 and the impact interval is assumed to be 0.005 s.
+"Find the response of the single degree of freedom system shown in Fig. 17 to the rectangular impulsive force shown in Fig. 16, where m = 10 kg, k = 9,000 N/m, c = 18 N· slm [sic — likely 'N·s/m'; verify against source], and Fo = 10,000 N. The force is assumed to act at time t = 0 and the impact interval is assumed to be 0.005 s."
 The system response to the impulsive force is then given by
 $$
 \begin{aligned}